sambhawjain/Auto_Scale_ADWC_Demo/Auto_Scale_Demo_Setup.md

 If you are a Windows user on 64-bit platform, download the 'Windows 64-bit with JDK 8 included' distribution as it includes the files necessary to run SQL Developer and connect to your Autonomous Data Warehouse database.

 If you are using a SQL Developer version earlier than 18.2, see the documentation topic Connecting with Oracle SQL Developer (earlier than Version 18.2).
 -	Have installed PuTTY for Windows.
-PuTTY is available from many sites, but you can reach the main download site [ Putty ] (http://www.putty.org).
+PuTTY is available from many sites, but you can reach the main download site [Download putty](http://www.putty.org)
--	Have installed the latest version of Oracle SQL Developer from http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html
+-	Have installed the latest version of Oracle SQL Developer from [SQL Developer Download](http://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html)
 -	Have one of the supported browsers:
 1. Microsoft Internet Explorer: version 9 or 10; set Browser Mode to IE9 or IE10
 2. Mozilla Firefox: version 24 and later